 Many projects have offered work placements.
-These range in duration from one week work experience to longer term up-skilling placements leading to qualifications.
+These range in duration from work experience lasting one week to longer term up-skilling placements leading to qualifications.
 Here are some examples:

-- The All Souls, Bolton project offered six bursary placements.
-Each lasted three to four months and gave experience in glazing, masonry and roofing trades
+- The All Souls, Bolton project offered six bursary placements, each lasting three to four months in glazing, masonry and roofing trades

 - The Harmondsworth Barn project offered a 12-month carpentry placement with the main contractor under the Traditional Building Skills Bursary Scheme which was running at the time